 All joking aside, I love knowing that my girlfriends have my back.
-These are the women who encourage me on the daily to be the very best woman, wife, mother, and friend that I can possibly be.
-I trust that beyond a shadow of a doubt — these ladies would drop everything to be there for me in an emergency situation, as I would for them.
-When someone has a new baby, or someone loses a job, or a beloved family member — we are a tribe, and we stick together.
+These women encourage me daily to be the very best woman, wife, mother, and friend that I can be.
+I trust that beyond a shadow of a doubt — these ladies would drop everything to be there for me in an emergency, as I would for them.
+When someone has a new baby, loses a job, or a beloved family member — we are a tribe, and we stick together.
 I cannot even begin to explain how thankful I am for my own Mom Squad.
-But I understand that getting to the point of having a mom squad can be hard.
-Not all moms are as nice or welcoming as you would hope they’d be, and that can be discouraging and isolating.
+But I understand that getting to the point of having a mom squad can be challenging.
+Not all moms are as friendly or welcoming as you would hope they’d be, and that can be discouraging and isolating.

 Finding a mom squad does take some work, and sometimes you have to step outside of your comfort zone.
-Walking up to a woman you don’t know and starting a conversation can be nerve wracking!
-But it’s really the best way to find those mommy friends.
+Walking up to a woman you don’t know and starting a conversation can be nerve-wracking!
+But it’s the best way to find those mommy friends.
 In my quest for quality mom friends, I’ve dealt with my fair share of “mean mommies”!
-And maybe you are experiencing this unfortunate phenomena right now.
+And maybe you are experiencing this unfortunate phenomenon right now.
 Don’t let it get you down, mama!
 Here are some helpful tips to keep in mind when dealing with cliquish, bully moms in the carpool line and beyond.

 - Don’t take cliques too seriously!
 It may be that these moms are simply choosing each other rather than rejecting you (“the outsider”).

 - Think outside the mommy-group box.
-A good way to find and connect with other moms is to get involved with something you enjoy, something entirely unrelated to your child and his or her school or sports team.
+An excellent way to find and connect with other moms is to get involved with something you enjoy, something entirely unrelated to your child and their school or sports team.
 Try getting involved in a community volunteer group, a yoga class, a book club, or a local campaign.